mateusjunges/laravel-acl/docs/guide/usage.md

 ## Syncing user groups

-The user groups can synced using this method:
+The user groups can be synced using this method:

 ```php
 //With group ids: